fishsuperbear/MaxCharming/README.md

 payments
 cart and star
 sign up and login
-functionality of backwards platform: number of views, number of clicks, ratio of transformation
+dynamic navbar: position set to fixed ; add async property while refering to the .js file; check the id value of the getelementbyid method. functionality of backwards platform: number of views, number of clicks, ratio of transformation

 learning：